openstack/bifrost/README.rst

 The second part is an Ansible playbook that installs and configures ironic in a stand-alone fashion.

-* Keystone is NOT installed, and ironic's API is accessible without authentication.
+* Keystone is NOT installed by default, and ironic's API is accessible without authentication.
 It is possible to put basic password auth on ironic's API by changing the nginx configuration accordingly.

+  * Bifrost playbooks can leverage and optionally install keystone.
+    See :ref:`keystone`.

 * Neutron is NOT installed.
 Ironic performs static IP injection via config-drive.
 * dnsmasq is configured statically and responds to all PXE boot requests by